Source of the cartoon: XKCD webcomic

 Centrifugal force is where gut feeling and formal reasoning appear to clash.
 In this article I intend to address on one side the way that gut feeling goes awry, and on the other side I want to explain why the formal reasoning proceeds in the way it does.

-There is actually a James Bond film in which the villain (or one of his assistents, I don't remember) attempts to kill Mr Bond by cranking up the speed of a pilot training centrifuge.
-From his stricken position Bond manages to sabotage the controls, and the pilot training centrifuge idles to a halt.
+There is actually a James Bond film in which a villain's henchman attempts to kill Mr. Bond by cranking up the speed of a human centrifuge.

 From cause to effect: gravitation

-In the case of the Earth's gravity the formal reasoning has three steps.
-I'll give these steps for me standing up.
+In the case of the Earth's gravity one can think of three steps.

-1. The Earth exerts a gravitational force upon all objects; the Earth exerts a gravitational force upon me.
+1. The Earth exerts a gravitational force upon all objects; the Earth exerts a gravitational force upon the sphere.

-2. As a consequence, my feet exert a force upon the floor.
+2. As a consequence, the sphere exerts a force upon the floor.

-3. As a consequence, the floor exerts a force upon my feet.
+3. As a consequence, the floor exerts a force upon the sphere.

 From cause to effect: centripetal acceleration

-1. The floor exerts a force upon my feet, causing centripetal acceleration.
+1. The floor exerts a force upon the sphere, maintaining a state of centripetal acceleration.

-In this case the formal reasoning has only two steps, and compared to the case of gravity the causal chain is the other way round.
+In this case the formal reasoning has only two steps, and compared to the case of gravity the rundown of from cause to effect is the other way round.
 Between the case of gravitation and centripetal acceleration there is a reversal of what is identified as cause and what is identified as effect.

 In the case of gravitation and in the case of being subject to centripetal acceleration the physical sensation is identical, and you can't stop your mind from automatically translating the experience of compression to sensing a gravitational force.
-Consciously or subconsciously, when you are in a state of centripetal acceleration your mind automatically supposes a centrifugal force.
+When you are in a state of centripetal acceleration your mind automatically supposes a centrifugal force.
 Specifically: a gravitational force in centrifugal direction that is being exerted upon you.

 Inertia